Description of Altium Designer 25.5.2 Build 35:

 Interactive Routing

-Create the highest quality PCB configurations in no time with Altium Designer’s advanced routing engine, which includes several powerful routing options such as bypass, push, hug and push, obstacle ignore, push and push, and differential pairing.
+Create the highest quality PCB configurations in no time with Altium Designer’s advanced routing engine, which includes several powerful routing options such as bypass, push, hug, obstacle ignore, push, and differential pairing.

 Stackup Planning